ikarn-dev/aethel-ai/README.md

   "response_format": {
     "sections": [
       "🎯 Trading Profile",
       "📊 Copy Analysis",
       "⚡ Key Behaviors"
     ],
     "constraints": "Use ONLY provided data.
 Be consistent.
 No additional analysis."
   }
 }

-**Sample output recieved from gemini ai and displayed to users**
+Sample output received from Gemini AI and displayed to users

 {
   "message": {